jfernandezcl/personal-finance/README.md

 - Uses the **fetch API** to communicate with the backend
 - Styled with **Tailwind CSS** for a modern and responsive UI
 - Supports authentication flows and transaction management
+- **Includes comprehensive unit and integration tests using Jest and React Testing Library to maintain high code quality and prevent regressions**

 ---